HBICtv: Ultra Rich Asian Girls: Chelsea Jiang

-Chelsea comes back to Ultra Rich Asian Girls Season 2!
-In this season, she shares her excitement about being pregnant, welcoming her baby and new life.
+Chelsea returned for season 2, with the show focusing on her pregnancy and subsequent new lifestyle.

 Weymi

-Weymi graduated from Blanche Macdonald with a Fashion Marketing degree.
+Weymi has since graduated from Blanche Macdonald with a Fashion Marketing degree.
 Her parents gave her half a million dollars, and she plans to launch a bilingual luxury-lifestyle magazine.

 Pam

-Pam is the Founder of PLY Talent Management, a local modeling agency.
+Pam is the Founder of PLY Talent Management, a local modelling agency.
 She also started a flower business, Concept Floral Vancouver.

 Ray

 Ray holds a degree in Finance and Marketing from the Sauder School of Business at the University of British Columbia.
 She has started Rono Marketing Group Ltd.

 Diana

-Diana is a student at the University of British Columbia and is talented in languages - she speaks English, Chinese, Korean and Japanese.
-She would like to bring out a real-estate app.
+Diana is a student at the University of British Columbia and speaks English, Chinese, Korean, and Japanese.
+She seeks to create and roll out a real estate app.